620 Vending Machines

 B. If it is estimated that the aggregate receipts from all vending machines located in a school facility will be $10,000 or more in a fiscal year, the contract for any vending machine in that facility must be awarded after the receipt of sealed bids and compliance with Minn.
 Stat. § 123B.52.

 D. The contracting process shall be conducted in compliance with Minn.
 Stat. § 123B.52.
-A record shall be kept of all bids or quotations received with the names, amounts and successful bidder indicated.
+A copy of this policy shall be included in any specifications or request for proposals or quotations.
+A record shall be kept of all bids or quotations received with the names, amounts, and successful bidder indicated.
 All bids and quotations shall be kept on file as a public record for a period of at least one year after their receipt.

 F. If a contract contains a provision allowing exclusivity, such as all machines in the building carrying only a certain manufacturer's brand of pop, that provision must be reviewed by the administration prior to requesting bids or quotations to ensure that it does not conflict with other contracts of the school district.

-I. No teacher, administrator, school district employee or school board member shall be interested, directly or indirectly, in a vending machine contract with the school district or personally benefit financially therefrom.
+H. No teacher, administrator, school district employee, or school board member shall be interested, directly or indirectly, in a vending machine contract with the school district or personally benefit financially therefrom.

 B. An amount equal to the amount of the proceeds from the machines in each facility shall be included in the budget of the facility in which the proceeds are generated.
 That amount may be expended in accordance with established expenditure procedures.